 One week in Beijing!

 Despite living in Vietnam for almost a year, we never made it across the border into China, so we have been planning to travel there ever since.
 While we would love to explore the whole country we simply won’t have time to this year, so we’re focusing on Beijing.
 On one hand, it’s a huge city and we usually prefer the countryside and immersing ourselves in nature.
 On the other hand, what better way to experience Chinese cultured life by jumping into one of the biggest and busiest cities in the country!

 Beijing is also the nearest city to the Great Wall of China, at less than 2 hours away by car.
 So we’ll have the chance to visit one of the greatest feats of engineering and construction ever undertaken!

 This is up-in-the-air because we still need to make a final decision about where to live.
 What we do know is that we want to get back to our travelling roots again.
 At some point next year we will be buying some kind of overland vehicle to drive to new countries.
 We first had our own car in Costa Rica and that’s when we first discovered how invaluable it can be.
 The ability to choose your own route and then jump in and go is the biggest freedom in travel.
 We have already rediscovered that here in Europe because we bought a car when we arrived in June.
 Since then we have driven across Europe three times!
 We can also see so much more of the local area whenever we feel like it.

 The main reason we are thinking about overland travel is that we have so much of Africa left to discover.
-Jonathan grew up in east Africa, so he has wanted to return there to explore since he was a teenager.
+I grew up in east Africa, so I wanted to return there to explore since I was a teenager.
 We plan to start with a trip to South Africa to explore some of the nearby countries and to research vehicles that we might be able to buy and then drive back through Africa until we reach Europe.

 Of course, Kach is still on her mission to travel to every country in the world using her Philippines passport, so there will be lots of side trips whenever opportunities arise.